St. Mary Orthodox Church (Cambridge, Massachusetts)

-St. Mary Orthodox Christian Church is a parish of the Antiochian Orthodox Christian Archdiocese of North America located in Central Square of Cambridge, MA.
+St. Mary Orthodox Christian Church is a parish of the Antiochian Orthodox Christian Archdiocese of North America located in Central Square of Cambridge, Massachusetts.

 St. Mary Church adheres to the teachings and practice of the Greek Orthodox Church of Antioch specifically, and Orthodox Christianity in general.

 Clergy

 V. Rev. Fr Antony Hughes is the current Pastor of St. Mary's.
 Current and past clergy have included: